Buy, Lease, or Hire: Choosing the Right Golf Cart Fleet Acquisition Model for Australian Golf Courses product guide

 - Full control over maintenance scheduling and cart customisation

-- Potential to generate resale revenue at end of useful life
+- Potential resale revenue at end of useful life

 - No mileage or condition penalties at term end